DesertHareStudios/Shutter-Based-Temporal-Post-Processing/README.md

   * Affects:
     * Depth of Field
     * Bloom

+#### Aperture Shape
+Controls the shape of the depth of field and bokeh.

+* Blades
+  * The ammount of blades of the lens.
+  * Affects:
+    * Depth of Field
+* Min Blade Curvature
+  * The aperture value at which the blades are fully curved.
+  * Affects:
+    * Depth of Field
+* Max Blade Curvature
+  * The aperture value at which the blades are completely visible.
+  * Affects:
+    * Depth of Field

+### Settings
 * Depth of Field Resolution
   * The resolution scale of the blur texture and circle of confusion prepass
   * Affects:
     * Depth of Field
     * Bloom
+* Circle of Confussion Target
+  * Which render texture to use for the depth of field blur prepass
+    * **Active Color**: Uses the current camera's color buffer (More stable, but lower quality blur)
+    * **History Buffer**: Uses the SBTPP accumulation buffer (Better blur, but prone to ghosting)